 In-class assignments will be assigned periodically and turned in during class.
 Homework will be assigned in class regularly and should be completed before attending the class on the next day.
 Homework will be used as practice for quizzes and tests.
 Homework is due at the beginning of each class period.

 Late work is highly discouraged!
 I will follow the district guidelines for late work.
 See your student handbook.
 If you are going to be absent for an extracurricular event, it is your responsibility to get your work and be ready to return to class when your event is over.
 If you are missing a test or quiz, you will need to make arrangements with me before you go.

 If you are absent from school that does not involve extra-curricular activities, you will be allowed 2 days for each day absent to turn in your work.
 It is your responsibility to get your makeup work and to turn it in.
 You may always request work from the office so that you do not get behind.

 Tutorials are held in the morning and afternoon.
-I plan on being available for tutoring by 7:15am each morning.
+I plan on being available for tutoring by 7:30 am each morning.
 I plan on being available till at least 4 pm afterschool.
-Arrangements can also me made with me during lunch.
+Cobra Time is available everyday for tutoring and make up quizzes and tests.

 An assignment sheet will be given to all.
 The daily assignments should be recorded on it.
 You may record your grades as well.

 - Bring supplies and be in the class ready to learn as soon as the bell rings.